AshleyBee17/PetShop/README.md

 ```
 Name: Anything you'd like
-Make the Host name / Address: localhost
+Host name / Address: localhost
 Port: 5432
 Username: postgres
 Maintenance DB: postgres
 Password: The same password used to install Pgadmin and Stack Builder
 ```
-then create the new server
+Then create the new server

 Under public create 4 new tables: pets, users, shoppers, and sellers.
 Use the CreateTable.txt file to follow the schema for each of the relations